Fall time: the changing leaves, the smell of pumpkin spice, and of course, an flurry of holiday marketing campaigns.

-This means you should be prepared for increased activity on your social channels.
+What all this means is you should be prepared for increased activity on your social channels.
 Make any necessary changes to ensure that you have a system in place to effectively handle an influx of engagement, including customer service to ensure the customer experience is positive.

 Start a holiday season campaign as soon as possible

-You might feel like it is too soon to start you thinking about holiday campaigns, but waiting for the clocks to change is a mistake.
-As we said, the early bird gets the worm, especially when it comes to holiday marketing campaigns.
+You might feel like early Fall is too soon to start thinking about holiday campaigns, but waiting for the clocks to change is a mistake.
+After all, the early bird gets the worm, especially when it comes to holiday marketing campaigns.
+Also, these campaigns tend to be complex to plan, so the more time you have, the better all the moving pieces will come together.

-It seems that every year people are getting their holiday shopping out of the way earlier and earlier.
-While holiday shopping might be closely associated with Christmas, nowadays it starts long before.
-More than 51% of consumers plan to start their holiday shopping before Thanksgiving.
+Another fascinating fact is that consumers are getting their holiday shopping out of the way earlier and earlier every year.
+While holiday shopping might be closely associated with Christmas, more than 51% of consumers now plan to start their holiday shopping before Thanksgiving.

-Let’s not forget about Halloween.
-This year, consumers are expected to spend $10.6 billion on the holiday, with participation rates post-pandemic higher than ever.
+And let’s not forget about Halloween.
+This year, consumers were expected to spend $11.6 billion on this holiday only, with participation rates post-pandemic higher than ever.

 In other words, start cooking up holiday marketing ideas now before you miss the boat!